junxit/us-congress-bills-115/derived/amendments.md

 ### 16 U.S.C. § 669

 > The first section and section 12 of the Pittman-Robertson Wildlife Restoration Act (16 U.S.C.
-669, 669i) are each amended by striking “Secretary of Agriculture” and inserting “Secretary of the Interior”.
+669, 669i) are each amended by striking “Secretary of Agriculture” each place it appears and inserting “Secretary of the Interior”.

 | | |
 |---|---|